 MSOE Spring Commencement to be held Sept.
 19

-Peggy Troy, president and CEO of Children’s Wisconsin, will receive an Honorary Doctor of Nursing and deliver the keynote address.
+Peggy Troy, president and CEO of Children’s Wisconsin, will receive an Honorary Doctor of Nursing and deliver a recorded keynote address.
 Troy is the first female president and CEO of Children’s Wisconsin, the only health system in Wisconsin that is 100 percent dedicated to kids.
 Under her leadership, the hospital is ranked in nine specialties by U.S. News & World Report, employs more than 5,000 people throughout the state, and is served by more than 525 of Wisconsin’s top pediatric providers from the Medical College of Wisconsin.

 In her role, Troy keeps an eye on the horizon, always anticipating and preparing for changes in the dynamic and complex health care landscape.
 As the visionary leader of a nearly billion-dollar pediatric health system, she is committed to collaborating with individuals and organizations that have the best interest of kids in mind.